AviatrixSystems/Docs/HowTos/CloudN_workflow.rst

 Q: What is the terminology of Standalone CloudN and Managed CloudN?

-Ans: In this document, the term "Standalone CloudN" means that a CloudN device has not managed by any Aviatrix Controller yet; the term "Managed CloudN" means that a CloudN device has registered/managed by an Aviatrix Controller.
+Ans: In this document, the term "Standalone CloudN" refers to a CloudN device is not managed by an Aviatrix Controller; "Managed CloudN" refers to a CloudN device that is registered/managed by an Aviatrix Controller.

 Q: Could a Managed CloudN be converted back to a Standalone CloudN?

-Ans: Yes, users are able to convert a Managed CloudN device back to a Standalone CloudN by following the `Workflow on cleanup <https://docs.aviatrix.com/HowTos/CloudN_workflow.html#workflow-on-cleanup>`_.
+Ans: Yes.
+While this is not recommended practice, you should be able to convert a Managed CloudN device back to a Standalone CloudN by following the `Workflow on cleanup <https://docs.aviatrix.com/HowTos/CloudN_workflow.html#workflow-on-cleanup>`_.

 Q: Does Managed CloudN have Aviatrix High-Performance (Insane) mode supported?

 Ans: Yes.
-When a Managed CloudN device attaches to an Aviatrix Transit gateway with HA function enabled, High-Performance (Insane) mode tunnels to both primary and backup transit gateways are automatically be built.
+When a Managed CloudN device attaches to an Aviatrix Transit gateway with HA function enabled, High-Performance (Insane) mode tunnels to both primary and backup transit gateways are built automatically.

-Q: Could Managed CloudN solution support over Azure Express Route?
+Q: Can Managed CloudN solution support Azure Express Route?

-Ans: Yes, Managed CloudN solution support not only over Azure Express Route but also over AWS Direct Connect.
+Ans: Yes, Managed CloudN runs over Azure Express Route.

-Q: Could we build a hybrid topology which means mix of IPsec tunnels between CloudN (Managed CloudN/Standalone CloudN) and Aviatrix Transit Gateway?
+Q: Can we build a mixed topology in the deployment where some are Managed CloudN and others are Standalone CloudN?

-Ans: No. We don't support this hybrid topology on either Aviatrix Transit Gateway side or CloudN side.
-Once users decide to deploy Managed CloudN solution, users need to make sure there is no IPsec tunnel between Aviatrix Transit Gateway and Standalone CloudN before registering the Standalone CloudN to Aviatrix Controller.
+Ans: No. We don't support this mixed topology.
+Once you decide to deploy Managed CloudN solution, you need to make sure there is no IPsec tunnel between Aviatrix Transit Gateway and Standalone CloudN before registering the Standalone CloudN to Aviatrix Controller.
 Furthermore, it is not allowed to build mix of IPsec tunnels to Managed CloudN and to Standalone CloudN on one Aviatrix Transit Gateway.

-Q: Could one Standalone/Managed CloudN appliance connect to multiple connections of Direct Connect or Express Route?
+Q: Can one Standalone/Managed CloudN appliance connect to multiple links Direct Connect or Express Route?

 Ans: Yes.
-A CloudN appliance can build multiple of HPE tunnels to different Aviatrix Transit Gateways over multiple Direct Connect or Express Route.
+A CloudN appliance can build multiple of HPE connections to different Aviatrix Transit Gateways over multiple Direct Connect or Express Route.

-Q: Could one Aviatrix Transit Gateway connect to multiple of Standalone/Managed CloudNs?
+Q: Can one Aviatrix Transit Gateway connect to multiple of Standalone/Managed CloudNs?

 Ans: Yes.
 An Aviatrix Transit Gateway can build multiple of HPE tunnels to different Standalone/Managed CloudNs.

-Q: How to migrate Standalone CloudN topology to Managed CloudN?
+Q: How to migrate a Standalone CloudN to Managed CloudN?

 Ans: